walterlv/ERMail/README.md

     - [ ] prepare UI assets for UWP
     - [ ] prepare UI assets for Avalonia
     - [ ] improve stability
-1. *Introduce other black technology*
+1. *Introduce some other black technology*
 1. *Analysis feedback data and improve them*

 ## Preview of the UI